- report overview-boats

-Not really simple to understand if you are not a expert in boating.
+Not really simple to understand if you aren’t a expert in boating.
 It’s a matter of weight vs speed with your boat!
 What factors cause waves?
-1) Wind speed 2) Lake’s depth 3) Water displacement 4) Weight of the boat 5) Form of the boat touching the water 6) Boat speed .
-Also we must know that small waves become big ones from the effect on many boats at the same time.
+1) Wind speed 2) the depth of the lake 3) Water displacement 4) Weight of the boat 5) Shape of the boat in the water 6) Boat speed.
+Also we must know that small waves become big ones from the effect of many boats at the same time.

 WASHING YOUR BOAT:

 Control of Aquatic Invasive Species with Boat Washing Stations